 That’s why, long before rationality and science started replacing superstition, a tradition began in which those who gift a knife also attach a coin to the blade or include it with the gift.
 Even a penny will do.
 The receiver of the knife then gives the penny to the gift-giver, thus “paying” them for the knife and keeping the relationship intact.

-Still, if you know the recipient has a superstitious streak – or you just want an opportunity to tell the coin-with-knife story – than go ahead and include one.
+Still, if you know the recipient has a superstitious streak – or you just want an opportunity to tell the “coin with a knife” story – then go ahead and include one.